 1. UEi Test DL369 Clamp Meter – Best Overall

-Mid-range pricing with high-end performance makes the UEi Test Instruments DL369 digital clamp-on meter our pick for best overall.
-The 4-megohm max resistance is very respectable for a clamp-on type meter and allows you to deal with high resistance systems.
+Mid-range pricing with high-end performance makes the UEi Test Instruments DL369 digital clamp-on meter our pick for the best overall.
+The 4-megohm max resistance is very respectable for a clamp-on type meter and allows you to deal with high-resistance systems.
 Of course, one of the most important aspects of a multimeter is accuracy, and in our testing, this one was rock-solid across the board.
 When you consider the modest price, this tool has pretty impressive functionality.

 2. Tacklife CM02A Clamp Meter – Best Value

 The Tacklife CM02A digital clamp meter is one of the most affordable products we tested.
-Despite this, it’s an incredible performer that deserves the title of best clamp meter for the money.
+Despite that, it’s an incredible performer that deserves the title of best clamp meter for the money.
 It features low-impedance operation for the highest accuracy possible.
-When you’re in a low-light area and need to get a reading, this meter makes it simple with a very bright backlit display.
+When you’re in a low-light area and need a reading, this meter makes it simple with a very bright backlit display.
 This is a feature we’d love to see on every multimeter.
-Even better, this device runs on just two AAA batteries, so you’ll never have a hard time finding the batteries you need.
+Even better, this device runs on two AAA batteries, so you’ll never have a hard time finding the batteries you need.

 3. Fluke 324 Clamp Meter – Premium Choice

-Fluke is one of the most well-respected names in electrical metering, so it should come as no surprise that their 324 True RMS clamp-meter has earned our premium choice recommendation.
-Of course, it’s quite expensive, but the quality is hard to beat.
+Fluke is one of the most well-respected names in electrical metering, so it should be no surprise that their 324 True RMS clamp-meter has earned our premium choice recommendation.
+Of course, it’s expensive, but the quality is hard to beat.
 For instance, this device is safety rated for both CAT-III and CAT-IV.
 The clamp can open up to 30 millimeters and measure continuity in a circuit without touching or interrupting it.
 This function worked superbly and was one of the standout features of this model.